tom-seddon/basic_editor/docs/doc.md

 ## File name

-When you `LOAD` or `SAVE` a file, the file name as saved off.
-You'll see this shown when in command mode.
+When you `LOAD` or `SAVE` a file, the current file name is set.

 Note that only the first 14 characters are stored off.
 You can explicitly save and load files with longer names, but the additional chars won't be stored.
-The command mode HUD will show the stored name, so it should at least be fairly obvious when this happens...
+The command mode HUD will show the shorter name when this happens, so it should at least be fairly obvious...

 ## Quick save